Title: Who Killed Jesus?

 exp.: rd v1;

-- As soon as it was morning; Their work was done in during the night hours; from this, we actually get a time line;
+- As soon as it was morning; Their work was done in during the night hours; from this text, we actually get a timeline;

-- …the chief priests held a consultation with the elders and scribes and the whole counsel;
+- …the chief priests held a consultation with the elders and scribes and the whole counsel (Gk: Sanhedrin);

-- Many have argued that they did put Jesus to death and that has cause anti-Semitism to spread down through the centuries.
-As early as 66 AD; massacres occurred in the Nile Delta in Egypt; 113-115 AD another report of massacres.
-Repeated ad nauseam to the Holocaust of the early 1900’s; This has led others to rise up in their defense of the Jews.
+- Many have argued that these are responsible for putting Jesus to death and that has caused anti-Semitism to spread down through the centuries.
+As early as 66 AD; massacres occurred in the Nile Delta in Egypt; in 113-115 AD another report of massacres.
+Repeated ad nauseam to the Holocaust of the early 1900s; This has led others to rise up in their defense of the Jews.
+Genesis 12.3

-- Many other scholars have reported that the Council couldn’t put Jesus to death.
-They say it would have illegal for the Jews to put anyone to death.
-But if that is truly the case, explain Stephen in Acts 8; They put Stephen to death by stoning him and Saul was there holding the coats of those who cast their stones and giving approval.
+- Many other scholars have reported that the Council couldn’t put Jesus to death, so you can’t blame them.
+They say it would have been illegal for the Jews to put anyone to death.
+Carl Walls presented this argument to us last Wednesday night as we walked through each of the three mock trials (cf.: Jn 18.31).
+And he makes a great point, but if that is truly the case, explain why they could put Stephen to death in Acts 8; They put Stephen to death by stoning him and Saul was there holding the coats of those who cast their stones and giving approval.
+One guess is that they couldn’t put him to death for the charge they laid against him.

-- No, I think they held their consultation with the whole counsel for the purpose of determining this particular charge.
-If Jesus claims to be King, well, that’s high treason, punishable by death.
+- No, I think they held their consultation with the whole counsel for the purpose of determining a specific charge of Jesus being “King of the Jews” (rd v2).
+If Jesus claims to be King, well, then that’s high treason, punishable by death.
 I think that is why they didn’t kill him themselves.
-They could get someone else to do that – and they did.
+They could get someone else to do that – and that’s just what they did.
 Besides, a Roman death would be so much more public and humiliating.
 With the holidays upon them, they wouldn’t have to break their own laws by executing someone during the festival.
+And, they wouldn’t risk upsetting the crowds who loved Christ.
+There were just too many good reasons against their putting him to death and getting someone else to do it.

-- Two words stick out here; they’re repetitive as we continue reading v1.
+- Two words stick out in our text and guide our study, and these words are repetitive as we continue reading v1.
 And they bound Jesus and led him away and delivered him; (14.53, 15.1, 10, 15, 16, 20); these two words direct us through the timeline and the process;

 app.: these two words will help us identify that none of these folks wanted Jesus – so they led him away and delivered him over to someone else.

-exp.: rd v2a; King of the Jews; I think Mark is giving us some direction here; this term King of the Jews is another repetition; after not appearing in Mark at all, it now appears 6x’s in this chapter; here in v 2, 9, 12, 18, 26, and as King of Israel in v 32; So, this is probably the charge the religious authorities present to Pilate; rd v 2b; now in English, we cringe!
+exp.: rd v2a; King of the Jews; I think Mark is giving us some direction here; this term King of the Jews is another repetition we see; after not appearing in Mark at all, it now appears 6x’s in this chapter; here in v 2, 9, 12, 18, 26, and as King of Israel in v 32; So, this is probably the charge the religious authorities present to Pilate; rd v 2b; now in English, we cringe!
 Did he just condemn himself?
-Well, in the Greek it is so ambiguous that your just not sure what he said; The English translation try to make it that way, but it just doesn’t work:
+Well, in the Greek it is so ambiguous that you’re just not sure what he said; The English translation try to convey that, but it just doesn’t work: you say

 - ESV: You have said so…